Grizzly bear: Conservation efforts

 Conservation efforts have become an increasingly vital investment over recent decades, as population numbers have dramatically declined.
-Establishment of parks and protected areas are one of the main focuses currently being tackled to help reestablish the low grizzly bear population in British Columbia.
-One example of these efforts is the Khutzeymateen Grizzly Bear Sanctuary located along the north coast of British Columbia; at 44,300 ha in size, it is composed of key habitat for this threatened species.
+Establishment of parks and protected areas are the main task to help reestablish the low grizzly bear population in British Columbia.
+One example of these efforts is the Khutzeymateen Grizzly Bear Sanctuary located along the north coast of British Columbia; at 44,300 ha in size, it is a key habitat for this threatened species.
 Regulations such as limited public access, as well as a strict no hunting policy, have enabled this location to be a safe haven for local grizzlies in the area.
 When choosing the location of a park focused on grizzly bear conservation, factors such as habitat quality and connectivity to other habitat patches are considered.

 The Refuge for Endangered Wildlife located on Grouse Mountain in Vancouver is an example of a different type of conservation effort for the diminishing grizzly bear population.
-The refuge is a five-acre terrain which has functioned as a home for two orphaned grizzly bears since 2001.
+The refuge is a five-acre terrain which has been home to two orphaned grizzly bears since 2001.
 The purpose of this refuge is to provide awareness and education to the public about grizzly bears, as well as providing an area for research and observation of this secluded species.

-Another factor currently being taken into consideration when designing conservation plans for future generations are anthropogenic barriers in the form of urban development and roads.
-These elements are acting as obstacles, causing fragmentation of the remaining grizzly bear population habitat and prevention of gene flow between subpopulations (for example, Banff National Park).
-This, in turn, is creating a decline in genetic diversity, and therefore the overall fitness of the general population is lowered.
-In light of these issues, conservation plans often include migration corridors by way of long strips of "park forest" to connect less developed areas, or by way of tunnels and overpasses over busy roads.
-Using GPS collar tracking, scientists can study whether or not these efforts are actually making a positive contribution towards resolving the problem.
-To date, most corridors are found to be infrequently used, and thus genetic isolation is currently occurring, which can result in inbreeding and therefore an increased frequency of deleterious genes through genetic drift.
-Current data suggest female grizzly bears are disproportionately less likely than males to use these corridors, which can prevent mate access and decrease the number of offspring.
+Another factor being taken into consideration when designing conservation plans for future generations are anthropogenic barriers in the form of urban development and roads.
+These elements act as obstacles, fragmenting the remaining grizzly bear population habitat and preventing gene flow between subpopulations (for example, Banff National Park).
+This, in turn, reduces genetic diversity and the overall fitness of the general population.
+In light of these issues, conservation plans often include migration corridors with long strips of "park forest" to connect less developed areas, or by way of tunnels and overpasses over busy roads.
+Using GPS collar tracking, scientists can study whether or not these efforts actually make a positive contribution towards resolving the problem.
+Most corridors are infrequently used, so genetic isolation is occurring, which can result in inbreeding and increased frequency of deleterious genes through genetic drift.
+Existing data suggest female grizzly bears are disproportionately less likely than males to use these corridors, which can prevent mate access and reduce the number of offspring.